 From the 1870s to the 1950s, there was an on-going war over margarine, but hardly anyone seems to be concerned about fighting that war anymore.
 Margarine is considered by most to be a perfectly acceptable food that is healthier than butter while butter is often vilified as an artery-clogging food that should be avoided.

 Butter, on the other hand, is a traditional food that our ancestors have been eating for generations.
 Butter is a simple, natural food that doesn’t require any heavy processing at all.
 You could even make it in your own kitchen if you wanted.
-And, unlike margarine which has only oxidized oils and other ingredients that you probably can’t even pronounce, real butter from grass-fed cows has enough nutrients that it could be called a superfood.
-(And some ancient cultures actually revered butter as a sacred, life-giving food.)
+And, unlike margarine which has only oxidized oils and other ingredients that you probably can’t even pronounce, real butter from grass-fed cows has enough nutrients that it could be called a superfood in my opinion.

 Butter from healthy, grass-fed cows raised on pasture is an excellent source of these nutrients: